jakhax/ms-thursday-speaker-10-jan-2019/README.md

 * [Contributing](#contributing)
 * [Contacts](#contacts)

-# Fun with DIY electronics & Hardware Programming
+# Fun with DIY electronics and Hardware Programming

 ## [Visualizing Music on an LED strip using Esp8266](https://github.com/jakhax/Esp8266-Audio-Reactive-Web-Controlled-LED-Strip)